parse-community/docs/_includes/parse-server/database.md

 Parse Server let you use [MongoDB](https://www.mongodb.org/) or [Postgres](https://www.postgresql.org/) as a database.

-The prefered database is MongoDB but Postgres is a great option if you're starting a new project and you expect to have a stable Schema.
+The preferred database is MongoDB but Postgres is a great option if you're starting a new project and you expect to have a stable Schema.

 ## MongoDB